jfcere/ngx-markdown/README.md

 ### Synthax highlight

-To add [Prism.js](http://prismjs.com/) synthax highlight to your `package.json` use the following command
+To add [Prism.js](http://prismjs.com/) synthax highlight to your `package.json` use the following command.

 > Synthax highlight is **optional**, skip this step if you are not planning to use it